In my opinion, any discussion about the merits of Acorns Vs Betterment has to start with a conversation about Robo Advisors in general.

 Something many people are worried about when starting to invest is whether your money is secure and whether Betterment and Acorns are trustworthy.
 Luckily, they both have the security aspect covered.

-Even if Betterment/Acorns ever declared bankruptcy (an extremely unlikely event), you’re still almost certainly (as in 99.999% certainly) going to get all your money back.
+Even if Betterment/Acorns ever declared bankruptcy (an extremely unlikely event), you’re still almost certainly (as in 99.999% certainly) going to get all your money back due to the security measures they have in place.

 They are both SIPC insured, which means a few things.
 For starters, there are TONS of regulatory checks that must be done often, sometimes on a daily basis.

-These checks will ensure that Betterment/Acorns keep their word and separate your invested assets from the company’s assets, and don’t use your money for anything other than investing in the funds they say they invest in.
+These checks will ensure that Betterment/Acorns keeps your money secure, separate your invested assets from the company’s assets, and don’t use your money for anything other than investing in the funds they say they invest in.
 This helps prevent a Madoff – like scheme from ever happening.

 As long as your assets are separated, you will get your money back in a bankruptcy situation no matter how much money you have stored – since this money was never touched and is just sitting in the funds, the company going bankrupt has no effect on it.